renesas-rz/rzv2n_opencv_accelerator/README.md

 void OCA_ConflictNotification (int oca_conflict );

 ### [Arguments]
-oca_conflict	0: When DRP conflicts, exception error occurs.
+oca_conflict	0: When OpenCVA is executed simultaneously in multi-process or multi-thread, exception error occurs.
-Not 0: When DRP conflicts, exception error does not occur, and the OpenCV function is executed by CPU.
+Not 0: When OpenCVA is executed simultaneously in multi-process or multi-thread, exception error does not occur, and the second and subsequent OpenCV functions are executed by CPU.

 ### [Feature]
-Sets the behavior when DRP conflicts occur (exception error occurs or not).
-By default, it causes an exception error do to DRP conflict.
+OpenCVA must be used in single process and single thread.
+Sets the behavior when OpenCVA is executed simultaneously in multi-process or multi-thread by this function.
+By default, it causes an exception error.
-e.g., execute OpenCV using DRP while the video decoding process is using the DRP.
 The error code for exception errors is -501.

 ### [Sample]
 The following is a sample to handle exception error.